 - How competitive each company’s rate is compared to another

 After all, why pay more than you need to for insurance or anything else?
-When shopping around for life insurance it can be helpful to make a list of each company you talk with.
+When shopping around for life insurance it can help to make a list of each company you talk with.

-It’s important to be aware that no medical exam life insurance policies are going to be more expensive that those that require a medical exam.
+It’s important to be aware that no medical exam life insurance policies are going to be expensive.
+They’ll cost more than those that require a medical exam.

 Just be sure to call several of the companies on your list as premiums will vary.
 One company’s premium costs may differ drastically from another company’s premium rates.